+Physics.
+Vaccination.
+Neuroscience & Memory.
 Calculate your BMI, correctly rated according to age and sex.
 Your result.
 Low moderate high very high health risk This SBMI chart shows your BMI value and its age-dependent significance for the health.

 Your value is marked in the center of the highlighted area.
 Your body mass index (BMI) is calculated as exactly 22.9 kilograms per square meter.
 Health aspects The following statement is adjusted according to your ethnic origin: Your weight is at the level that, in our view, should be optimal for health.
 With a good balance of body fat and muscle mass, your blood pressure, cholesterol and blood sugar values are likely to remain at moderate levels.
 This assessment is based on the newly developed Smart Body Mass Index.
 Your Smart Body Mass Index (SBMI) is calculated as 36/70 or "36 points out of 70".
 Weight stability A stable weight at this level is fine, especially if you keep fit.
 Total Solar Eclipse 2017 - Path Through the United States.
 How to increase serotonin in the human brain without drugs.
-This Image Can Trick Your Brain And Make You See It In Color.
-Perception is a fickle thing.

 As good as our senses are at keeping us alive, they can often mislead and deceive us.
 Here’s a great example of that which you can try at home, featured in the new BBC Four series, Colour: The Spectrum of Science.
 Check out the video below, follow the instructions and see a black and white image turn into a full-color image of a landscape.
 Richard A. Muller: The Case Against Global-Warming Skepticism.

 There are plenty of good reasons why you might be.
 As many as 757 stations in the United States recorded net surface-temperature cooling over the past century.
 Many are concentrated in the southeast, where some people attribute tornadoes and hurricanes to warming.
 The temperature-station quality is largely awful.
 The most important stations in the U.S. are included in the Department of Energy's Historical Climatology Network.

 Retractions: Righting the wrongs of science.
 If the results from an experiment look too good to be true, look again.

 And present events can affect the future.
 But few would credibly argue that future events can affect the past.

 Mathematics as the language of physics.
 What is known about tachyons, theoretical particles that travel faster than light and move backward in time?
 Is there scientific reason to think they really exist?
 Raymond Y.

 Chiao is professor of physics at the University of California, Berkeley.
 He replies: "Briefly, tachyons are theoretically postulated particles that travel faster than light and have 'imaginary' masses.
 Editor's note: imaginary mass is a bizarre theoretical concept that comes from taking the square root of a negative number; in this case, it roughly means that a particle's mass is only physically meaningful at speeds greater than light.]

 Looking for a sky almanac?
 EarthSky recommends … Many people want to know the rising and setting times for the sun, moon and planets in their sky.

+It contributed to an overall drop in public concern about climate change and a significant loss of trust in scientists.
+But—as we should expect by now—these declines were concentrated among particular groups of Americans: Republicans, conservatives, and those with "individualistic" values.
+Liberals and those with "egalitarian" values didn't lose much trust in climate science or scientists at all.
 "In some ways, Climategate was like a Rorschach test," Leiserowitz says, "with different groups interpreting ambiguous facts in very different ways. " Is there a case study of science denial that largely occupies the political left?
+So is there a case study of science denial that largely occupies the political left?
 Free computer science classes online.
 By Jamie Beckett Morgan Quigley Computer Science professor Andrew Ng uses tablet-recording technology he developed to instantly display notes for his interactive video lecture.